sascha432/esp8266-kfc-fw/README.md

 MQTT Client with API to easily add components that work with Home Assistant, as well as auto discovery

+### SSDP auto discovery

+Shows up as device and links to the WebUI

+## MDNS auto disovery with zeroconf support

+MDNS discovery and zeroconf support for MQTT, Syslog and Home Assistant

 ### Http2Serial

 Serial console access over the WebUI using web sockets